stetson06/tester-repository1/2022-01-22-association-rule-learning.md

 The code below uses a string function to pull back all rows in the DataFrame where *product1* contains the words "New Zealand"

 ```python
 # search based upon text
 apriori_rules_df[apriori_rules_df["product1"].str.contains("New Zealand")]
 ```
 <br>
-The results of this search, in order of descending Lift are as follows:
+The results of this search, in order of descending Lift, are as follows:
 <br>
 <br>